AlirezaRoshanzamir/continuous-delivery-course/2-introduction/presentation.md

 ---
 ## Definition
-Contiuous delivery is a ability, development practice, discipline, and capability to:
+Contiuous delivery is an ability, development practice, discipline, and capability to:

 - Get changes of all types into the hands of users safely and quickly in a sustainable way.
 - The system can be deployed to production or end users at any time, on-demand (at least once a day).